Corrosion-resistant and conductive Ti-Nb-O coatings tailored for ultra-low Pt-loaded BPPs and PTLs in PEM electrolyzers: Results

-Following the potentiostatic polarization, ICR values remained largely stable, with only minor variations (see Fig.~9d).
+The most relevant results for the long-term stability and durability of the coatings under operational conditions are those obtained after the potentiostatic polarization test.
+As shown in Fig.~9d, ICR values remained largely stable, with only minor variations.
 For several compositions, a slight decrease in ICR was observed after polarization, particularly for Ti--Nb--O coating deposited at $p_{\mathrm{ox}} = 0~\mathrm{mPa}$ with the lowest Nb content (from 4.9 to $4~\mathrm{m}\Omega\text{·}\mathrm{cm}^2$), for the Ti--O coating with upper layer deposited at $p_{\mathrm{ox}} = 3~\mathrm{mPa}$ (from 7.6 to $5.6~\mathrm{m}\Omega\text{·}\mathrm{cm}^2$), and for Ti--Nb--O coating deposited at $p_{\mathrm{ox}} = 0~\mathrm{mPa}$ with the lowest Nb content and upper layer deposited at $p_{\mathrm{ox}} = 3~\mathrm{mPa}$ (from 7.3 to $5.3~\mathrm{m}\Omega\text{·}\mathrm{cm}^2$).
 Notably, these coatings also exhibited some of the lowest ICR values after the potentiostatic polarization without the Pt overlayer (see Fig.~7d).
 For all remaining coatings, the ICR either remained similar or increased after the potentiostatic polarization.

-It should be noted that deposition of the Pt overlayer within a single uninterrupted process---i.e., without exposing the upper layer to air---would likely result in even lower ICR values due to minimization of interfacial oxidation or contamination.
+Although the 5~nm Pt overlayer provides substantial initial ICR improvement, it only partially limits oxygen diffusion and does not fully prevent oxygen penetration into the underlying coating.
+Therefore, the intrinsic properties of the bare coating without the Pt overlayer---determined by its composition and structure, as discussed in Sec.~3.2---remain critical for long-term resistance to passivation and degradation, ensuring durable low ICR and sustained performance during operation.

-Overall, these findings demonstrate that the developed coatings enable the DOE ICR target to be met after accelerated corrosion test with a Pt overlayer as thin as 5~nm, resulting in a significant reduction in Pt loading.
+Overall, these findings demonstrate that the developed coatings enable the DOE ICR target to be met after accelerated corrosion testing with a Pt overlayer as thin as 5~nm, resulting in a significant reduction in Pt loading.